callme-MJ/Shopify_app/README.md

-just run the server.js file
+just run the server.js file and browse "localhost:3000/shopify"
-browse "localhost:3000/shopify"